-Classic recording consoles are extremely sought after for the hands-on workflow and unbelievable sound quality.
+Classic recording consoles are extremely sought after for the hands-on workflow and larger than life sound quality.
 There’s nothing like riding the volume of a vocal, having your fingers on a real fader while being able to easily reach to an immaculate sounding equalizer and compressor on every channel.
 With all good comes some bad and using a console has its fair share of cons.
 For starters, they are huge.
 It requires a lot of space, energy, and patience to run and maintain such an enormous piece of gear properly.
 Still, the ability to touch a console with your fingers and express your sonic desires physically, moving faders, twisting knobs, and pushing buttons, cannot be emulated with a computer or touch screen.

 Everything started with analog gear and recording consoles, and today’s DAWs take direct influence from the past.
 Large format consoles have thousands of switches, transistors, capacitors, relays and other components that make the elaborate device work.
 These large intricate and complicated tools are true marvels of electrical engineering.
 Today it’s easy to take for granted just how remarkable consoles are, techniques that were previously only accomplished with a console, tape machine, and meticulous editing, are now easily done within a computer.